oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-install.md

 The control plans does what it says on the box, it provides control functions to the data plane, for example getting and updating certificates, providing a management point so you can set the properties you want the data plane to implement (and passing those to the data plane)

-The mechanisms to do this are relatively simple to the user, though the internal implementation details of a service mash can be very complex !
+The mechanisms to do this are relatively simple to the user, though the internal implementation details of a service mash can be very complex!

 Service meshes can also provide functionality across multiple clusters, in these modules we will be using Linkerd, and that provides the capability to extend the service discovery across multiple Kubernetes clusters, that means a service in a different cluster can appear as if it was a local part of the data plane, enabling things like automatic connection to a service in a different cluster and automatic connection encryption between services in different clusters.